15r10nk/lazy-imports-lite/README.md

 How is it different to PEP 690?

 - It has not the same performance like the implementation from the pep.
-Every access to parts of imported modules is transformed to an attribute access `x` -> `x.v`.
+Every access to parts of imported modules is transformed to an attribute access `x` -> `x._lazy_value`.
 - Exceptions during deferred import are converted to `LazyImportError`